solidity-labs-io/forge-proposal-simulator/docs/guides/oz-governor-proposal.md

     }
     ```

--   `simulate()`: For governor OZ proposal, this function is defined in the governance specific contract and needs not to be overridden.
+-   `simulate()`: For OZ Governor proposal, this function is defined in the governance specific contract and needs not to be overridden.
 This function executes the proposal actions outlined in the `build()` step.
 First required number of governance tokens are minted to the proposer address.
 Proposer delegates votes to himself and then proposes the proposal.
 Then the time is skipped by the voting delay, proposer casts vote and the proposal is queued.
 Next, time is skipped by the timelock delay and then finally the proposal is executed.
 Check the code snippet below with inline comments to get a better idea.

     ```solidity
     /// @notice Simulate governance proposal